January 19, 2015

-we lived in the Yucatán.
+For 91 Days, we lived in the Yucatán.
 Although we were based in the capital, Mérida, we visited the entire peninsula, from Cancún to Cozumel, Valladolid to Campeche.
 Whether you’re planning your own journey to the Yucatán, or are just interested in seeing what makes it such a special place, our articles and photographs might help you out.
 Start at the beginning of our adventures, visit our comprehensive index to find something specific, or choose one of the articles selected at random, below:

 We spent three months in the Yucatán peninsula, visiting ancient Maya ruins, taking trips to the beach, learning the art of scuba, swimming in cenotes, eating incredible cuisine, and meeting some of the friendliest people we’ve ever encountered.
 Let’s just say, it wasn’t among our “most challenging” 91-day excursions.
-But it was definitely among our most pleasurable.
+But it was definitely among our favorite.